jridgewell/sourcemap-scopes-encoding/README.md

 There is also the question of `START_LINE`, and `END_LINE` in `generated_item`.
 We could encode it's presence in FLAGS or use the LSB of the respective `*_COLUMN`.

+## Unsigned VLQ

+The current source map specification only allows for signed VLQ.
+This makes sense for mappings where most fields are relative.
+The "Scopes" proposal includes various fields that can never be negative.
+As such it could be interesting to see the impact on the encoding scheme if unsigned VLQs are allowed.

+The tool includes support for unsigned VLQ and will output the result for each encoding scheme for both signed VLQ only, as well as using unsigned VLQ where possible.